ahkharsha/BNBricks/project documentations/tokenomics_bnbricks.md

 ## **7. Future Developments**

-As **EduBricks** evolves, the tokenomics structure will be revisited to ensure alignment with the platform’s goals and the needs of its users.
+As **BNBricks** evolves, the tokenomics structure will be revisited to ensure alignment with the platform’s goals and the needs of its users.
 Potential future developments include:

-- **DeFi Integrations**: Exploring opportunities to integrate **EduBricks** with decentralized finance (DeFi) platforms, allowing users to leverage their **EDU** tokens for lending, borrowing, and yield farming.
+- **DeFi Integrations**: Exploring opportunities to integrate **BNBricks** with decentralized finance (DeFi) platforms, allowing users to leverage their **BNB** tokens for lending, borrowing, and yield farming.
-- **Cross-Chain Compatibility**: Expanding the utility of **EDU** tokens by enabling cross-chain functionality, allowing them to be used on other blockchain networks.
+- **Cross-Chain Compatibility**: Expanding the utility of **BNB** tokens by enabling cross-chain functionality, allowing them to be used on other blockchain networks.
 - **Enhanced Staking Mechanisms**: Introducing new staking models that offer additional rewards and incentives for long-term holders.

 ---

 ## **8. Conclusion**

-The tokenomics of **EduBricks** is designed to create a sustainable and thriving ecosystem that benefits all participants.
-By leveraging the power of the Polygon blockchain and the utility of the **EDU** token, **EduBricks** will empower users to engage in secure, transparent, and efficient real estate transactions, while also providing opportunities for governance, staking, and fractional ownership.
+The tokenomics of **BNBricks** is designed to create a sustainable and thriving ecosystem that benefits all participants.
+By leveraging the power of the Polygon blockchain and the utility of the **BNB** token, **BNBricks** will empower users to engage in secure, transparent, and efficient real estate transactions, while also providing opportunities for governance, staking, and fractional ownership.